EMA Volunteer Corps

 Information: In a time of disaster and crisis, friends, neighbors, families will be enthusiastic to respond to needs in their local area.
 As the media plays and replays scenes of the disaster, many people will come forward to volunteer.
 Unaffiliated volunteers will show up, whether directed or not.
 Unaffiliated volunteers (also known as spontaneous volunteers) are those not associated with any recognized disaster response agency.
 However, they may have other training, skills and experience and appear at a disaster site to offer help.
 The VRC is used to manage and organize the unaffiliated volunteers during a disaster.
 These volunteers are processed at the VRC to determine their skill-set and then tasked with assignments where there skills can be utilized for the disaster relief effort.

 Community Outreach Team

 Volunteers to help support community events as EMA representatives (e.g. county fair, festivals, et cetera) to promote community preparedness.
 Tasks to include booth setup, public engagement, surveys, and more.
 Most events are outdoors.

 The Community Outreach Team engages with the public to help promote preparedness within Clinton County.

-Sign up below if you are interested in becoming a part of the EMA team, or contact EMA at (937) 382-6673 for more information.
+Sign up today if you are interested in becoming a part of the EMA team, or contact EMA at (937) 382-6673 for more information.

 Training Dates To Be Announced.